top of page

 But if you do indeed wish to continue refining your ultralight backpacking setup, here are the weightier categories beyond the Big Three worthy of ultralight upgrades, and our pick for the best product for each:

-A man stands hunched under the weight of what appears to be a 90000000 pound blue backpack - a true depiction of why ultralight gear is so beneficial when out on the trail
+A man wishes he had ultralight gear as he stands hunched under the weight of what appears to be a 90000000 pound blue backpack - a true depiction of why ultralight gear is so beneficial when out on the trail

 The Pre-Ultralight Backpacking Experience - Photo Credit: Allison Edgerton